4d/docs/docs/commands-legacy/action-info.md

 **Note:** If *target* is omitted, by default the ak current form context is used.

-The **Get action info** command returns information in the form of an object containing the following properties:
+The **Action info** command returns information in the form of an object containing the following properties:

 | **Property** | **Type** | **Description**                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                            |
 | ------------ | -------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |